edselcodoy/image-palette-extractor/README.md

 Through the use of unsupervised machine learning, pixels are clustered which results in obtaining the top *k* colors (RGB values).

-You can try it out through [Image Palette Extractor](https://image-palette-extractor.azurewebsites.net/) (although it may be sleeping when first visited due to free tier hosting conditions).

 You can also run this locally by
 1. Cloning this repository,
 2. Installing dependencies, and